Understanding Transformer Taps and Voltage Adjustment

 NEC Considerations for Transformers and Taps

 The National Electrical Code (NEC) provides critical guidelines for transformer installation, particularly concerning safety and protection.
-While taps are part of the internal transformer design, their use impacts external connections and overcurrent protection, which are heavily regulated by the NEC.
+While taps are part of the internal transformer design, their use impacts external connections and overcurrent protection, which are regulated by the NEC.
 Understanding how to apply these rules is essential, especially when dealing with complex installations like a 3-phase transformer configuration.

 Overcurrent Protection